Mega-Blaster-Code/Mega_Script-Interpreter/README.md

 # Mega_Script Interpreter

-Mega_Script is a low-level programming language interpreter designed for simplicity and flexibility.
+Mega_Script is a low-level programming language interpreter.
 This language is still in development and will include a compiler in the future.
 The interpreter is implemented in Python, consisting of two main files: `Mega_Script.py` and `functions.py`.

 ## Table of Contents
 - [Overview](#overview)